Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we describe the data and experimental setup used to evaluate our approach.
 Section~\ref{sec:experiments-setup-overall} describes the overall simulation framework including how we incorporated uncertainty in disease progression, the baseline approaches used for comparison, and the evaluation metrics used.
 Section~\ref{sec:experiments-setup-nanohealth} presents the results from simulations performed with NanoHealth's data.
-Section~\ref{sec:experiments-setup-scenarios} describes how we generated artificial patient cohorts, which we refer to as \emph{expanded scenarios}, to evaluate the generalizability of our approach, and Section~\ref{sec:experiments-results-scenarios} presents the results from the expanded scenarios.
-Finally, Section~\ref{sec:results-manag-implications} describes broad managerial implications obtained through our experiments.
+Section~\ref{sec:experiments-setup-scenarios} describes how we generated artificial patient cohorts, which we refer to as \emph{expanded scenarios}, to evaluate the generalizability of our approach, and Section~\ref{sec:scen-results} presents the results from the expanded scenarios.
+We evaluate the performance of our methods with partial information in Section \ref{sec:exp_w_imperfect_info}.
+Finally, Sections~\ref{sec:results-manag-implications} and \ref{sed:limit_and_etend} describe broad managerial implications obtained through our experiments, as well as limitations and potential extensions of our methods.

-\subsection{Simulation framework}
+\subsection{Simulation Framework}

-In all experiments, we solve the multi-patient CHW visitation problem described in Section~\ref{sec:provider_model} using a planning horizon of $N=60$ periods, corresponding to five years of monthly visits (in line with NanoHealth operations).
+Unless otherwise stated, we solve the multi-patient CHW visitation problem described in Section~\ref{sec:provider_model} using a planning horizon of $N=60$ periods, corresponding to five years of monthly visits (in line with NanoHealth operations).
 We conducted simulations for capacity levels ranging from 5\% to 100\% in 5\% increments, where the capacity level is expressed as a percentage of the per period visit capacity ($C$) divided by the number of patients in the community being served ($|\mathcal{P}|$).
 All simulations were run using Python 3.7 on a PC with 16 GB of RAM and an Intel Core i5 processor.
+The run times for all experiments are reported in Table~\ref{table:computation-times-full-info}.